phantran/moco/README.md

 </plugin>
 ```

-If you are developing MoCo locally, you can enter the version as `1.0-SNAPSHOT`.

 The default Maven phase of MoCo the verify phase, if you want to change the phase that executes MoCo, just use the execution
 configuration as below